oletizi/avi-docs/src/site/docs/16.3/legacy-ha-for-avi-service-engines/index.md

               10.10.22.123  10.10.22.80
 : &gt; configure serviceengine 10.10.22.123
 : serviceengine&gt; se_group_ref NewGroup2
-: serviceengine&gt; save</code></pre>  Note: If Vantage was deployed in full access mode, these commands add both SEs to the group.
+: serviceengine&gt; save</code></pre>  Note: If Avi Vantage was deployed in full access mode, these commands add both SEs to the group.
 If Avi Vantage was installed in no access mode, additional commands are needed to add the second SE to the group:

 <pre><code class="language-lua">: &gt; configure serviceengine
               10.10.22.123  10.10.22.80